derkork/openscad-graph-editor/manual/manual.md

 Here we have two nodes which create cube(oid)s.
 The first creates a cube with a size of 2x2x2 units.
 The second node creates a cuboid with a size of 1x3x1 units.
 We then add a _Difference_  node which subtracts the second cube from the first.
 As a result we get a 2x2x2 cube with a hole in the middle.
 In the example screenshot the second cube has been given a debug modifier so you can see it in translucent red in the 3D view.
 Without this modifier it would not be visible.
 Again you can see that **data always flows from left to right**.
 The two cubes on the left are the input for the _Difference_ node on the right and the _Difference_ node's output will contain new data produced from its inputs.

+#### Port types

+In general you can only connect ports which have the same port type (e.g. the same color), e.g. it just doesn't make sense to connect a boolean value to a port expecting geometry.
+There are some exceptions to this rule though:

+- A port type of `any` (purple) can be connected to any other port type except `geometry` (white) and vice versa.
+- A port type of `vector3` (light blue) can be connected to a port type of `array` (blue) but not the other way around.
+- A port type of `vector2` (very light blue) can be connected to a port type of `array` (blue) but not the other way around.

+Also every input port (except geometry, see the next section for details) can only accept a single connection.

 #### Connecting geometry ports

 Geometry (white) ports are somewhat different from the other ports.
 They follow a concept called _implicit union_.
 This means that when you connect two geometry output ports into a single geometry input port, the resulting geometry will be the union of the two input geometries.